devrema/DisplayPi/README.md

 sudo crontab -e
 ```

-select 1 for nano editor, if you open for first time
+select 1 for nano editor, if you open it for the first time.

 Add: